kolostring/fioc/README.md

 const DIManager = buildDIManager().registerContainer(
   buildDIContainer()
     .register(ApiServiceToken, ApiServiceImpl)
-    .registerConsumer({
+    .registerFactory({
-      dependencies: [ApiServiceToken], // if dependencies types doesn't match with your factory params (including the order), you will get a type error
+      dependencies: [ApiServiceToken], // if dependencies types don't match with your factory params (including the order), you will get a type error
       token: getDataUseCaseToken,
       factory: getDataUseCaseFactory,
     })